Getting Started

 taxid\tparent_taxid\trank\tname\tis_synthetic |

-Contig accession lookup
+Contig accession lookup (library only)

 Repack by taxonomy